brimdata/super/book/src/super-sql/expressions.md

 [Aggregate functions](aggregates/_index.md) may be called within an expression.
-Unlike the aggregation context provided by the [`aggregate` operator](operators/aggregate.md), such calls in expression context yield an output value for each input value.
+Unlike the aggregation context provided by the [`aggregate` operator](operators/aggregate.md), such calls in expression context values an output value for each input value.

 Note that because aggregate functions carry state which is typically dependent on the order of input values, their use can prevent the runtime